Advanced Soil Health Training

 The use of cover crops, reduced tillage and improved nutrient management requires a system change supported by science, local research and knowledgeable technical advisors.
 There is a tremendous need in Illinois to increase the number of farmers, retailers, CCAs, and conservation practitioners who better understand the science of soil health and the interrelated set of production management changes required to transition to this new system.

-Based on American Farmland Trust’s successful completion of a first round of 22 Advanced Soil Health Training graduates, this intensive training model will be expanded to provide six two-day sessions over 18 months to additional cadres of conservation practitioners and farmer advisers.
+Based on American Farmland Trust’s successful completion of a first round of Advanced Soil Health Training in 2017, this intensive training model will be expanded to provide six two-day sessions over 18 months to additional cadres of conservation practitioners and farmer advisers.
 Topics will include soil structure, chemistry, and biology; cover crop selection, management, and termination; planting and tillage equipment; field day demonstrations training; along with communication and outreach strategies.
-The next group will be focused in the Upper Sangamon River Watershed, where the 1st class is scheduled for the Spring of 2018.
-The new graduates from this train-the-trainer program will continue to expand the impact by hosting field days and educational sessions for farmers and other local practitioners as well as working with farmers one-on-one through the 5-year Transition Program.
+Since 2017, two more cadres have been developed, one in Central Illinois (2018) and another in Southern Illinois (2019).
+The new graduates from this train-the-trainer program, roughly 60 in all across Illinois, continue to expand the impact of their learnings by hosting field days and educational sessions for farmers and other local practitioners as well as working with farmers one-on-one to provide technical assistance.

 Interested in learning more about this program?
 Check out these new Soil Health Training Videos produced by the Illinois Stewardship Alliance.
 These videos are a collection of all the great soil health trainings organized and implemented by several ISAP partners in 2017.

 Joe Rothermel's (Champaign County farmer and Chairman of the Champaign County Soil and Water Conservation District) father was a conventional farmer most of his life, but in 1992, he tried no-till planting.
 In order to learn more than what dad was teaching him, Joe began attending local and regional agriculture meetings.
 Hearing directly from researchers, professionals, and other farmers, Joe continued to learn more in order to satisfy his natural curiosity.

 Jonathon Manuel (Resource Conservationist at Champaign County Soil and Water Conservation District) specializes in soil health.
 By attending these series of workshops, Jonathon gained more than he thought he would gain.